 During those 30 days, I had a list of other tasks I wanted to complete, including: decluttering and purging some physical objects in my home, as well as decluttering my digital life.
 Those were also successful.
 But the two most important tasks on my list were to do some values + goal-setting exercises.

 When I wrote that, I actually had no idea which ones I was going to do.
 I have a one-page worksheet I created myself, but also assumed I could Google it and find some other exercises.
 It didn’t exactly work out like that.
 Instead, a few exercises seemed to magically fall into my lap – and I have my friend Brooke to thank for that.

-In this season’s finale of Budgets and Cents, Carrie and I talked at length about why knowing your why is so important.
+In this season’s finale of our podcast, Carrie and I talked at length about why knowing your why is so important.
 To sum it up: when you have a why, it’s a lot easier to make decisions on a daily basis.
 Everything from how you spend your time to how you spend your money is a lot more clear when you have a purpose.

 I didn’t have a purpose, after the girls died – or at least, that’s how it felt.
 My purpose for the last two years has been to take care of them whenever my dad was away for work (and he’s gone for half the year).
 Taking care of them was a huge part of my life, and it became an even bigger job in their senior years when they needed a little more love and attention.